GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Additional Evaluation: Fidelity

 \subsection{Visualizations}

-\textbf{Traces.} We provide visualizations of sample real and synthetic glucose traces from all the models.
-Although this is not a comprehensive way to evaluate trace quality, it does give a snapshot view about what synthetic traces may look like.
-Figure~\ref{fig:sample-traces-nonprv} shows randomly sampled individual traces across the nonprivate models, and Figure~\ref{fig:sample-traces-prv} shows traces across different privacy budgets for the private models.
-As evidenced by the figures, GlucoSynth produces highly realistic synthetic glucose traces, even at small privacy budgets.
+We provide heatmap visualizations of sample real and synthetic glucose traces from all the models.
+Although this is not a comprehensive way to evaluate trace quality, it does give a snapshot view about how the synthetic traces compare to the real ones.

-\textbf{Heatmaps.} We also provide a heatmap visualization of the traces, to give a slightly larger snapshot view of the outputted synthetic vs real traces.
 Each heatmap contains 100 randomly sampled glucose traces.
 Each row is a single trace from timestep 0 to 288.
-The values in each row indicate the glucose value (between 40 mg/dL and 400 mg/dL).
-Figure~\ref{fig:heatmaps-nonprv} in the main text shows the nonprivate models, and Figures~\ref{fig:gs-heatmap}, \ref{fig:rgan-heatmap}, \ref{fig:dpgan-heatmap} show the private models with different privacy budgets.
+The values (coloring) in each row indicate the glucose value (between 40 mg/dL and 400 mg/dL).
+Figure~\ref{fig:heatmaps-nonprv} shows the nonprivate models, and Figures~\ref{fig:gs-heatmap}, \ref{fig:rgan-heatmap}, \ref{fig:dpgan-heatmap} show the private models with different privacy budgets.
 Upon examinging the heatmaps, we notice that GlucoSynth consistently generates realistic looking glucose traces, even at very small privacy budgets.